Zaytsev1991/MyHomeWork/homework2.md

 * _merging branches in the state fast-forward_

+    Merging _Fast-Forward_ is when the elements of a branch go into the main body without disputes, following each other

+    With such a merge, a commit about this is created automatically

 * _merging branches in the state ort strategy_

 * _conflicts and their resolution_